 National Broadband – if you don’t know – sells 5G home broadband plans, so you get the router plus unlimited data for a monthly price, and it will provide signal using the best network in your area.

-As for the Huawei 5G CPE Pro itself, this is similar to rival devices in that it can get up to 64 gadgets online, as well as supporting external antennas, having two Ethernet ports, and offering both 2.4GHz and 5GHz Wi-Fi.
-Download speeds top out at 2.330Mbps, which is less than rivals, but still higher that you’ll get on current 5G networks.
+As for the TP Link 5G NX200 v1 itself, this is similar to rival devices in that it can get up to 64 gadgets online, as well as supporting external antennas, having Ethernet ports, and offering both 2.4GHz and 5GHz Wi-Fi.
+Download speeds top out at 4,670Mbps, which is higher than you’ll get on current 5G networks.

 What about 4G routers?